-Critical and Just SustainabilitiesI combine cultural and economic sociology, post-colonial theory and social practice theories to examine the cultural politics of everyday green lifestyle practices and mobilizations, alongside broader political-economic analyses of systems of production and consumption.
+Critical and Just SustainabilitiesI combine cultural and economic sociology, post-colonial theory and social practice theories to examine the cultural politics of everyday green lifestyle practices and mobilizations.
+I anchor studies of everyday life in broader political-economic analyses of systems of production and consumption.

 In this work, I have demonstrated how long-standing and invisibilized cultures of servitude subsidize the sustainable consumption of elite actors, how "performative environmentalism" stigmatizes poverty, and how sustainability is an unfavorable, but unavoidable terrain of struggle for waste pickers. |